 Share redistribution will not suffice for IMF modernization.
 Europe’s presence and voice in the board, as helpful and constructive as it has been over many years for U.S. interests, needs to be consolidated for a more modern IMF, which reflects the weights and views of today’s global economy.
 The international community needs to work together to develop a plan to rationalize Europe’s representation in the IMF.

 Mark Sobel was Deputy Assistant Secretary for international monetary and financial policy at the U.S. Treasury from 2000 to 2014 and subsequently U.S. representative at the IMF through early 2018.
 He is a senior adviser with the Simon Chair in Political Economy at the Center for Strategic and International Studies (CSIS) in Washington, D.C.

-Commentary is produced by the Center for Strategic and International Studies (CSIS), a private, tax-exempt institution focusing on international public policy issues.
+CSIS Briefs are produced by the Center for Strategic and International Studies (CSIS), a private, tax-exempt institution focusing on international public policy issues.
 Its research is nonpartisan and nonproprietary.
 CSIS does not take specific policy positions.
 Accordingly, all views, positions, and conclusions expressed in this publication should be understood to be solely those of the author(s).

 © 2018 by the Center for Strategic and International Studies.
 All rights reserved.

 Mid-June 2018.
 An SDR (Special Drawing Right)/$ exchange rate of $1.40 was used for simplicity.

 For example, Flexible Credit Line and Precautionary and Liquidity Line commitments are roughly $100 billion.
 These amounts are subtracted in deriving the FCC, even though they are highly unlikely to be drawn.